EFL - ESL activities and games to teach questions about time

 More ESL lesson plans for beginners

 We hope that you've found a few of these ideas useful.
 Our suggested next lesson is on prepositions of place.
 Be sure to check out our complete list of ESL lesson plans for beginners (A1 Upper), as well as our entire collection of ESL lesson plans.
-Also, if you are an Android user, this lesson plan is available for free on the TEFL Handbook app.
+Also, if you are an iOS or Android user, this lesson plan is available for free on the TEFL Handbook app.
 An ESL lesson planner for English teachers.